according to the data requirements of your

 data protections

-de-identify attributes or redact rows from the data accordingly.
+and filters that de-identify attributes or redact rows from

 Data access policies